 curriculum.
 The curriculum is designed to meet the New York Court of

 Appeals requirements for foreign-trained lawyers who wish to sit for the

 Time to Completion: The LL.M. degree can be earned in one year of full-time study, or up to two years of part-time enrollment.
 Note: Student visa regulations specify that only students with non-student visas, such as those working full-time in the U.S. while enrolled, will be permitted to study part-time.
 U.S. Citizens and Permanent Residents are also eligible for the part-time program.

 Credit and GPA Requirements.
-Candidates for the LL.M. in Real Estate must earn at least 27 credits for approved course work with a minimum cumulative grade point average of B- (2.67).
-Except with the prior written permission of the program director, all courses other than the Graduate Real Estate Externship taken toward the LL.M. degree must be graded (not pass/fail).
+Candidates for the LL.M. in American Business Law must earn at least 24 credits for approved course work with a minimum cumulative grade point average of B- (2.67).

 Other Requirements and Policies.
-The requirements for the LL.M. in Real Estate and all New York Law School and program policies are subject to change without notice.
-Candidates for the LL.M. in Real Estate degree must satisfy any other requirements for that degree that are in force when the degree is conferred.
-Any LL.M. candidate who did not graduate from either (a) a U.S. law school or (b) a foreign law school whose language of instruction is English must demonstrate his/her proficiency in understanding the English language.
-A recent TOEFL exam is required.
-Additionally, information on taking the New York Bar Exam can be found here.
+The requirements for the LL.M. in American Business Law and all New York Law School and program policies are subject to change without notice.
+Candidates for the LL.M. in American Business degree must satisfy any other requirements for that degree that are in force when the degree is conferred.